 Over moderately long 32-bit strings ($\approx$1024~characters), current desktop processors can achieve strongly universal hashing with no more than 0.5~CPU cycle per byte, and sometimes as little as 0.2~CPU cycle per byte.
 Meanwhile, at least twice as many cycles are required for Rabin-Karp hashing even though it is not even universal.

 While it uses half the number of multiplications, we have found that \textsc{Multilinear-HM} is often no faster than \textsc{Multilinear} on Intel processors.
 Clearly, Intel's pipelining architecture has some benefits.

-For AMD processors, \textsc{Multilinear-HM} was faster ($\approx$ 33\%), as expected because it uses fewer multiplications.
-Yet another alternative, \textsc{Multilinear} (2-by-2), was slightly faster ($\approx$ 15\%) for 32-bit hashing on the mobile ARM-based processors even though it requires twice as many multiplication as \textsc{Multilinear-HM}.
+For AMD processors, \textsc{Multilinear-HM} is faster ($\approx$ 33\%), as expected because it uses fewer multiplications.
+Yet another alternative, \textsc{Multilinear} (2-by-2), was slightly faster ($\approx$ 15\%) for 32-bit hashing on the mobile ARM-based processors even though it requires twice as many multiplications as \textsc{Multilinear-HM}.
 These mobile ARM-based processors also computed 32-bit Rabin-Karp hashing with fewer cycles per byte than many desktop processors.
 We believe that this is related to the presence of a multiply-accumulate in the ARM instruction set.